ropensci/software-review/.github/ISSUE_TEMPLATE/submit-a-presubmission-inquiry.md

 	- [ ] text analysis

-- Explain how the and why the package falls under these categories (briefly, 1-2 sentences):
+- Explain how the and why the package falls under these categories (briefly, 1-2 sentences).
+Please note any areas you are unsure of:

 -   Who is the target audience and what are scientific applications of this package?